 4. Add Cat Posts to Your Property

 Whether you have a house cat or want to protect feral cats in your yard, you can add cat posts.
 A cat post is generally a long piece of wood that is erected out of the ground.
 Normally, cat posts sit 10 to 12 feet above ground.
-It provides a structure for your cat to climb on top of for safety, but coyotes are not accessible to the top.
+It provides a structure for your cat to climb on top of for safety, without coyotes being able to access them.

 Cat posts are a great option in the case of an active coyote attack.
 The issue with this method is that cats cannot outrun coyotes, meaning the cat must already be by the posts to escape.
 Most cats will instinctively go to the posts, though, allowing them to remain safe.